slackner/libtvg/docs/pytvg.md

 Enable synchronization with a MongoDB server.
 Whenever more data is needed (e.g., querying the previous or next graph, or looking up graphs in a certain range), requests are sent to the database.
 Each request loads up to `batch_size` graphs.
-The total amount of data kept in memory can be controlled with the `cache_size` parameter.
+The maximum amount of data kept in memory can be controlled with the `cache_size` parameter.

 __Arguments__